 - Avoid vitamin C supplements.
 Vitamin C increases absorption of iron.
 There's usually no need to restrict vitamin C in your diet, however.

 - Avoid alcohol.
-Alcohol greatly increases the risk of liver damage in people with hereditary hemochromatosis.
-If you have hereditary hemochromatosis and you already have liver disease, avoid alcohol completely.
+Alcohol greatly increases the risk of liver damage in people with hemochromatosis.
+If you have hemochromatosis and you already have liver disease, avoid alcohol completely.

 - Avoid eating raw fish and shellfish.
-People with hereditary hemochromatosis are susceptible to infections, particularly those caused by certain bacteria in raw fish and shellfish.
+People with hemochromatosis are at risk of infections, particularly those caused by certain bacteria in raw fish and shellfish.

 Additional dietary changes generally aren't required for people receiving blood removal treatment.